 New Kahoot user?
 No worries!
 It’s extremely simple to use.
 Check out this video guide for a full walkthrough.
+Otherwise, dive right into these cool tips, tricks, and ideas!

 1. Set Kahoot expectations